Everything You Need To Know About Marble Mountains

 This cave is definitely a must-see.
 Massive and awe-inspiring, the Huyen Khong houses two Buddhist shrines, a small temple, and a giant marble Buddha built into the cave-face 5 metres above the cave floor.
 Incense rods wedged into crevices let off pleasant smells and slow coiling tendrils of smoke.
 Small coloured lights burrowed into otherwise dark cracks and holes shine like multi-coloured fireflies around the austere cave walls.

 In some places, you can see etched carvings and characters, some recent enough to be depicted.
-Others so worn with age they seem part of the stone.
+Others have so worn with age they seem part of the stone.
 In the ceiling of Huyen Khong are large holes that let light flicker down into the cave and dance shadows on the dark walls.
 If you arrive at the right time of day (between noon and 2 p.m.), with the sun correctly positioned overhead, you can witness beams of light stretching from the heavens to the cave floor.

 Back along the right avenue from the relaxation area is Van Thong or Heaven Cave.
 Now the Heaven Cave may seem small at first, but there’s more to it than immediately meets the eye.
 Behind the shrine, up a natural marble ramp, is a narrow tunnel that leads into another chamber.
 In addition, this second, slender chamber possesses no cave ceiling and is doused in light.
 You will notice, however, piles of various sized-rocks laying on the ground.
 Yes, these have fallen from overhead!